 Your job is to make a “Choose your own adventure” story, using Python and functions.
-Start by planning out your story with Pages or Google Docs.
+Start by planning out your story with a Google Drawing or some other tool.
 Each ‘node’ of your story should have choices for the user, unless it an ending to the story.
 The story should be inside boxes, with choices as arrows.

 Each box or ‘page’ will be a function in your program.